 The FIHB strictly forbids tackling or otherwise intimidating players attempting to pick up the ball, and this includes forcing that player to change the direction of travel.
 Any player from either team can pick up the ball if it falls on the ground.
 However, they can only legally pick it up if they are traveling in the same direction as the ball was before the drop.
 This prevents dangerous head-on collisions on the pitch.

 Who Can Play?

 Anyone with the ability to control their horses with only their legs and seats can play horseball, including novice riders.
 Players need good hand-eye coordination more than athletic ability.
-Children as young as six can participate in the Under 16 league in the appropriate age division and may move up to the Pro Elite league at age 16.
-Below you can watch an amateur team play the game.
+Children as young as 6 can participate in the Under 16 league in the appropriate age division and may move up to the Pro Elite league at age 16.
+Below, you can watch an amateur team play the game.

 Horseball requires only a few pieces of specialized equipment for horse and rider, making this a very affordable game.

 The riding arena, called the pitch, has a soft, nonslip, well-drained sand surface and may be indoors or outdoors.
 Its dimensions are the same as a large dressage arena at 25 meters wide and 65 meters long.
 Size may vary depending on location, ranging from 20 to 30 meters wide and 60 to 70 meters long.
 The pitch has a 3- to 5-meter wide Security Zone along each side marked by a low barrier.
 This is where substitute players and coaches wait.
 The ends of the pitch have a 1.6-meter tall impassable barrier.

 A white hoop with a 1-meter diameter hangs at each end, placed 4.5 meters above the ground with a white net behind it.
 The hoops may have a frame or may be suspended above the pitch.